VSSandhiya/VSSandhiya/README.md

 </td>
 <td width="50%">

-###  Code Detox
-**1st Place - Technical Event**
-> *PPG College*

-Clinched first position in a competitive technical event, demonstrating exceptional problem-solving and coding prowess.
+###  TANCAM 3DEXPERIENCE Hackathon
+**2nd Place - Tamil Nadu Women's Hackathon 2025 🔥**
+> *TIDCO Tamil Nadu Centre of Excellence for Advanced Manufacturing – Dassault Systèmes 3DEXPERIENCE Lab*

+Secured 2nd place in the Tamil Nadu Women's Hackathon 2025, organized by TNSWC and powered by TIDCO & Dassault Systèmes 3DEXPERIENCE Lab.
+A proud and empowering achievement as a woman in technology, showcasing innovation, technical excellence, and problem-solving skills in the field of advanced manufacturing and AI solutions.

 </td>
 </tr>
 </table>

 ---